karimmakhloufi/kazoologger/README.md

 export const kazooLog = kazooLoggerCreator({ APIKEY: "secret" });
 ```

-You can also specify an userId to distinguish your differnt clients, for example the expo installation id: https://docs.expo.io/versions/latest/sdk/constants/#constantsinstallationid
+You can also specify an userId to distinguish your different clients, for example the expo installation id: https://docs.expo.io/versions/latest/sdk/constants/#constantsinstallationid

 ```
 export const kazooLog = kazooLoggerCreator({